 Adjoining the WLS is the Saleki Proposed Reserve Forest (PRF), 98 hectares of land where coal mining has been going on since 1884.
-Coal was two meetings of the State Board for Wildlife (SBWL) in Saleki PRF for about 120 years by Coal India Limited (CIL) through its unit North-Eastern Coalfields since 1972.
+Coal was legally mined in Saleki PRF for about 120 years by Coal India Limited (CIL) through its unit North-Eastern Coalfields since 1972.

 Its lease expired in 2003, the same year in which the Forest Conservation Act 1980 came into force.
 The act mandated a two-stage clearance for using forest land for non-forest purposes.

-NEC never obtained clearance or renewed its lease until 2012, when submit a feasibility report for renewal after carrying on illegal mining in the area for nine years.
+NEC never obtained clearance or renewed its lease until 2012, when they applied for renewal after carrying on illegal mining in the area for nine years.

 The Congress government forwarded the proposal to the central government in 2013– the proposal related to open-cast coal mining in Saleki PRF for the entire 98 hectares.